rust-lang/rustc-perf/collector/README.md

 To benchmark local builds:
 ```
-./target/release/collector --output-repo $OUTPUT_DIR bench_local \
+RUST_LOG=info ./target/release/collector --output-repo $OUTPUT_DIR \
-    --rustc $RUSTC --cargo $CARGO $ID
+    bench_local --rustc $RUSTC --cargo $CARGO $ID
 ```

+`RUST_LOG=info` defines an environment variable that enables `info`-level logging.
+This is optional but recommended, because without it there is no output and thus no indication of progress. `RUST_LOG=debug` is an alternative that enables more verbose logging, which is mostly useful for debugging rustc-perf itself.

 `$OUTPUT_DIR` is a path (relative or absolute) to a directory, in which the timing data will be placed.
+Unlike the `process` subcommand (and despite the `repo` in `--output-repo`) it need not be a clone of the `rustc-timing` repository; in fact, it will be created if it does not already exist.

 `$RUSTC` is a path (relative or absolute) to a rustc executable.
-For benchmarking purposes a stage 2 compiler is a bit better than a stage 1 compiler, but not critical.
-Furthermore, some benchmarks use procedural macros, which require a stage 2 build.
+Some benchmarks use procedural macros, which require a stage 2 compiler.
+Therefore, the value is likely to be something like `$RUSTC_REPO/build/x86_64-unknown-linux-gnu/stage2/bin/rustc`, where `$RUSTC_REPO` is a path (relative or absolute) to a rustc repository.

 `$CARGO` is a path (relative or absolute) to a Cargo executable.
+Using an installed Cargo is fine, e.g. ``--cargo `which cargo` ``.

 `$ID` is an identifier, which will be used in the output file name and contents.